Who Made God?

 Finally, if God is the only self-existent being, then ultimately everything else owes its existence to Him and therefore He is the one who deserves our allegiance and our worship.
 To give it to anyone or anything else is to give it to someone or something that really doesn't deserve it.

-And yet that same Being has chosen to have a relationship with us.
+And yet that same Being has chosen to have a relationship with us who are totally dependent creatures.
 He chose to love us, though there wasn't anything particularly lovely about us.
 Quite the opposite.
 We were very unlovely.
-Man was in total rebellion against this God of the universe, who could have merely squashed us like a bug, had He so chosen.
+Mankind was in total rebellion against this God of the universe, who could have merely squashed us like a bug, had He so chosen.